GadirajuSanjayvarma/DenseDepth-and-Mask-Prediction/README.md

 from zipfile import ZipFile
 # Create a ZipFile Object and load sample.zip in it
 #Copy of fgbganddepth_finaldata.zip is name of our zip file
-with ZipFile('Copy of fgbganddepth_finaldata.zip', 'r') as zipObj:
+with ZipFile('Copy of out2.zip', 'r') as zipObj:
 # Extract all the contents of zip file in current directory
   zipObj.extractall()
 print(time.time()-start)